Justin II

-Justin II (Iustinus; Ἰουστῖνος; died 5 October 578) was Eastern Roman Emperor from 565 until 578.
-He was the nephew of Justinian I and the husband of Sophia, the niece of the Empress Theodora, and was therefore a member of the Justinian dynasty.
+Justin II (Iustinus; Ἰουστῖνος; died 5 October 578) was Eastern Roman emperor from 565 until 578.
+He was the nephew of Justinian I and the husband of Sophia, the niece of Justinian's wife Theodora.

-Justin II inherited a greatly enlarged but overextended empire, with far less resources at his disposal compared to Justinian I. Despite this, he strived to match his formidable uncle's reputation by abandoning the payment of tributes to the Empire's neighbors.
-This miscalculated move resulted in rekindling of war with the Sassanid Empire, and in a Lombard invasion which cost the Romans much of their territory in Italy.
+Justin II inherited a greatly enlarged but overextended empire, with far fewer resources at his disposal compared to Justinian I. He ended the payment of tributes and adopted a hardline stance against the empire's neighbors, which resulted in rekindling of war with the Sassanid Empire, and in a Lombard invasion which cost the Romans much of their territory in Italy.
+His later reign was marked by severe mental illness.

 Family

 He was a son of Vigilantia and Dulcidio (sometimes rendered as Dulcissimus), respectively the sister and brother-in-law of Justinian.
 His siblings included Marcellus and Praejecta.
 With Sophia he had a daughter Arabia and possibly a son, Justus, who died young.
 He also had a niece named Helena.